johan0A/convit_vggface2_experimentation/README.md

-# not valid for this fork /!\

-## ConViT : Vision Transformers with Convolutional Inductive Biases
+# ConViT : Vision Transformers with Convolutional Inductive Biases

 This repository contains PyTorch code for ConViT.
 It builds on code from the [Data-Efficient Vision Transformer](https://github.com/facebookresearch/deit) and from [timm](https://github.com/rwightman/pytorch-image-models).